-Genny lives in Idaho and loves spending time with her husband Mike and their two (amazing) teenagers, Katie and Luke.
-She is enthusiastic about the outdoors and walking along the beautiful Boise green belt, as well as being involved in her Treasure Valley community.
+Genny lives in Idaho with her husband Mike and their two (amazing) teenagers, where they love spending time outdoors and being involved in her Treasure Valley community.

 (Okay, now that we’ve gotten the formal bio out of the way, read the everyday stuff in 17 Things below.)